Welcome to 2020. (No Barbara Walters meme needed because I didn't use her actual intro tag).

 And write with vigor and, hopefully, an iota of passion.

-Not that I didn't carry these attributes before.
+Not that I didn't carry these attributes already.
 It's just a little something I've been careful to pay more attention to as of late.
 Comes with age, I suppose, and making a full realization of the finite time one has to explore, to connect, to live.
-All have always circled the peripheral of my mind, but stuff that is becoming more clear with each passing day.
+All have always circled the peripheral of my mind, but is becoming more clear with each passing day.
 (And a bit muddier, too, but that's the contrast that usually collides in life.)

 This past year was a good one, on the writing front.
 The first reading of my newest full-length play, Half Past Midnight, had a staged reading with Alley Repertory Theater in May.
 Work continues on this play, with a rewrite being about halfway complete.
 I hope to have another reading by summer and, from there, submit the play out into the world (though I have submitted the first version to a couple of places already).